- remove_red_eye2441 Views

 For demonstration purposes, i will be using Centos 7.5 for both servers, because Centos is the best Linux available.
 NOTE: when using any paid VPS like I will be demonstrating, use the most economical space/size available, as our requirements are minimal.

 CockroachDB might require a bit more memory, but for demonstration purposes, the smallest amount should work.
 Of course, using cloud hosting is certainly not required, but it does make this exercise more enjoyable.
+If you want to learn more about cloud hosting you can visit Managed Service Provider San Jose and learn how you can manage your data without any hassle.

 Our Google-VM CockroachDB server will be based in London.